Energy conservation: Transportation

 In addition to ITS, transit-oriented development (T.O.D.) significantly improves transportation in urban areas by emphasizing density, proximity to transit, diversity of uses, and streetscape design.
 Density is important for optimizing location and is a way to cut down on driving.
 Planners can regulate development rights by exchanging them from ecologically sensitive areas to growth-friendly zones according to density transfer procedures.
 Distance is defined as the accessibility of rail and bus transits, which serve as deterrents for driving.
 For transit-oriented development to be feasible, transportation stops must be close to where people live.
 Diversity refers to mixed-use areas that offer essential services close to homes and offices and include residential spaces for different socioeconomic categories, commercial and retail.
 This creates a pedestrian shed where one area can meet people's everyday needs on foot.
 Lastly, the streetscapes design involves minimal parking and walkable areas that calm traffic.
 Generous parking incentivizes people to use cars, whereas minimal and expensive parking deters commuters.
 At the same time, streetscapes can be designed to incorporate bicycling lanes and designated bicycle paths and trails.
 People may commute by bicycle to work without being concerned about their bicycles becoming wet because of covered bicycle storage.
-This encourages commuters to utilize bicycles rather than other modes of transportation and contributes to energy saving.
+This encourages commuters to use bicycles rather than other modes of transportation and contributes to energy saving.
 People will be happy to walk a few blocks from a train stop if there are attractive, pedestrian-friendly outdoor spaces nearby with good lighting, park benches, outdoor tables at cafés, shade tree plantings, pedestrian courts that are blocked off to cars, and public internet connection.
 Additionally, this strategy calms traffic, improving the intended pedestrian environment.

 New urban planning schemes can be designed to improve connectivity in cities through networks of interconnected streets that spread out traffic flow, slow down vehicles, and make walking more pleasant.
 By dividing the number of road links by the number of road nodes, the connectivity index is calculated.
 The higher the connectivity index, the greater the route choices and the better the pedestrian access.
 Realizing the transportation impacts associated with buildings allows commuters to take steps toward energy conservation.
 Connectivity encourages energy-conserving behaviors as commuters use fewer cars, walk and bike more, and use public transportation.
-For commuters that do not have the option of public transportation, smaller vehicles that are hybrid or have better mileage can be used.
+For commuters who do not have the option of public transportation, smaller vehicles that are hybrid or have better mileage can be used.